-Conversation Circles are a great way to practice English with real native speakers.
+Conversation Circles are a great way to practice English.
 You will meet people from around the world and get an insider’s perspective to the USA.

-Please read this important information and then sign up for a Circle via the links at the bottom of this page.
+Please read this important information and then sign up for a Circle via the link at the bottom of this page.

-- Conversation Circles are open to current U-M students, scholars, researchers, post-docs, faculty, and staff at the University of Michigan.
-You must have a valid kerberos password to sign up and participate.
+- Conversation Circles are only open to current U-M students, scholars, researchers, post-docs, faculty, and staff at the University of Michigan.
 Spouses, partners, and friends without official U-M status are not included, sorry.

 Tips for Successful Language Practice

 - If you don’t understand something, ask for an explanation immediately — it’s your responsibility to let your facilitator know when something isn’t clear.